 If you’re already a believer in the power of content marketing, then you’re certainly familiar with the advantages of video marketing – and you’re not alone.

-81% of businesses are already using video as a marketing tool, according to a 2018 survey by Wyzowl (see more video marketing stats here), and that number will continue to grow.
+81% of businesses are already using video as a marketing tool, according to a 2018 survey by Wyzowl (see more video marketing stats here), and that number has only continued to grow.